Available with Advanced license.

 - Check the Import and use existing mosaic dataset check box and click Next.

 - Set your mosaic dataset to be the input for Image Collection.

-If the adjusted mosaic dataset has the corresponding processing data, define the optional inputs: Control Points, Solution Points, Solution Table and Solution DSM.
-These can be left blank, but certain operations will not be available, such as generating Quality Report and Adjustment Report Block Adjustment and Interpolate DEM from solution points using the DEMs wizard.
+If the adjusted mosaic dataset has the corresponding processing data, define the optional inputs: Control Points, Solution Points, Solution Table, and Solution DSM.
+These can be left blank, but certain operations will not be available, such as generating the Adjustment Report, performing a block adjustment, or Interpolate DEM from solution points using the DEMs wizard.